Royal Blue Penthouse (1A)

 Communal Swimming Pool 120m2

-The Penthouses are stunning in every way, spacious and airy, they are 62.90m2 plus a balcony and roof terrace.
+The Penthouse is stunning in every way, spacious and airy, 62.90m2 plus a balcony and roof terrace.
 Furnished in a modern Turkish style with ceramic floor tiles and air conditioning throughout.

 A car parking area is provided outside the apartments.
 There is also outside lighting and a 24 hours security guard who lives on site.
 There is a communal swimming pool and kiddies splash pool on the complex.